asjadjawed/devops/docker/prod-ready-dockerfile.md

 ### Limit Memory

-Always configure a memory limit using both Docker.
+Always configure a memory limit using both Docker and the Orchestration tool such as K8s or ECS.

 🚨 Noisy and misbehaving containers will eat-up resources and starve the system of its resources.